anywhichway/thunderclap/README.md

 ```
 There is also an asynchronous `Thunderclap.Coordinates.create([Coordinates coords])`.
 If the
 optional argument is not provided, then the browser `navigator.geolocation.getCurrentPosition` will be called
 to get the values to create the Coordinates.
+This makes it easy to deploy clients that automatically collect and store
+location data.

 ## Position [top](#top)